 41. Bike around town.

 Rent city bikes or take your own bikes around the city.
-Bonus points if you take a break at a coffeehouse for latte and conversation.
+Bonus points if you take a break at a coffeehouse for lattes and conversation.

 42. Make a meal of grocery store samples.